 Membership gives you access to our complete series of OutBirding with Field Guides videos, with new episodes being released on a regular basis throughout the year.
 We are aiming to release 3-4 videos monthly initially.

-There are currently 37 episodes in the library with a total runtime of 12 hours, 23 minutes.
+Our 47 episodes have a total runtime of 16 hours, 40 min.
 We launched in September 2020 with 18 videos and are currently adding a new video 3-4 times per month.
-Videos average roughly 15 minutes, with some shorter, and others longer, up to 30 minutes.
+Most episodes are 15-20 minutes, with some shorter, and others longer.

 Renewals for monthly and annual subscriptions occur automatically at the end of each monthly or annual term unless you cancel your subscription.